 Ultimate Guide Strategy Guide + Weekly Pro Tips

-The practical adjustment is simple: slow the first turns down, identify how the portals affect pathing and line setup, and avoid standing in positions where portal exits create free access for the enemy side.
-If your group is only there to farm early kamas and XP, skipping a messy Qilby setup is often the correct call.
-If you want the achievements, treat it like a separate encounter and prepare for portal-based movement instead of improvising mid-fight.
+The practical adjustment is simple: slow the first turns down, work out how the portals affect pathing and line setup, and avoid standing where a portal exit hands the enemy free access.
+If your group is only there to farm early kamas and XP, skipping a messy Qilby setup is often the right call.
+If you want the achievements, treat it as a separate encounter and prepare for portal-based movement instead of improvising mid-fight.